In Florida, there are six classes of injection wells.

 Another financial responsibility option for local governments only can be found in Local Government Guarantee document.
 As part of the Local Government Guarantee, the local government must submit a Form for Certification of Financial Responsibility for Local Government (updated in 2014), which certifies unconditionally the obligation of the local government to perform plugging and abandonment of its injection system(s) pursuant to Chapter 62-528, F.A.C.
 The certification form provides information on the location of the injection system(s) guaranteed by the local government with the related cost estimates for plugging and abandonment.

 Wells used to inject fluids associated with the production of oil and natural gas or fluids used to enhance hydrocarbon recovery.
-Class II injection wells are regulated by the Department of Environmental Protection, Oil and Gas Program.
+Class II injection wells are regulated by the Florida Department of Environmental Protection, Oil and Gas Program.

 Wells that inject fluids for extraction of minerals (none in Florida).